Tanque Verde

 Language

-English is the primary language spoken in Tucson, Arizona.
+English is the predominant language spoken in Tucson, Arizona.

 Cost Of Living

-Tucson has a cost of living index slightly below the national average, making it an affordable city compared to other urban areas in the United States.
+The cost of living index in Tucson is slightly below the national average, making it an affordable city to reside in.

 Other